nmaas-platform/nmaas-docs/docs/get-started.md

+---
+description: Get started with nmaas by either using one of the managed instances or deploying your own self-hosted instance
+---
 # Get Started

 There are multiple options to get started with using nmaas, depending on the requirements and desired use-case.